Catchment Conservation Alliance - Great Barrier Reef Initiative Site #7

 Project Information:

-Catchment Conservation Alliance - Great Barrier Reef Initiative Site #7 is a Human-Induced Regeneration (HIR) project located approximately 40km east of Monto in the North Burnett region of Queensland.
-Registered in January 2020, the project covers a substantial area of roughly 6,789 hectares.
-The site is situated within the headwaters of the Burnett River catchment, a critical area for managing water quality flowing toward the Great Barrier Reef lagoon.
+Catchment Conservation Alliance - Great Barrier Reef Initiative Site #7 is a Human-Induced Regeneration (HIR) project located in the North Burnett region of Queensland.
+Situated approximately 30km east of the town of Monto and 80km west of Bundaberg, the project covers a substantial area of 6,789 hectares.
+It was registered in January 2020.